drewejohnson/cbeam/README.md

 ### Rules

 Frames are considered to be lines of text separated by one or more empty lines.
+Lines are processed separate from previous and subsequent lines.
+It is the opinion of the author that frames should not have too much text.
+Lists especially should be fairly short.

 A frame title can be configured by starting a line with two asterisks,
 ```

 **Frame title**